Jamie Lynn Spears’ Daughter Reportedly Seriously Injured In ATV Accident

 If Jamie Lynn Spears’ social media accounts are any indication, the public has taken her father’s call to prayer to heart; comments indicate prayers coming in from around the country as the world waits for news regarding the condition of her daughter, Maddie.

-[Featured Image by by Evan Agostini/Invision/AP Images]
+[Featured Image by Evan Agostini/Invision/AP Images]